Index | The sale of Knelle Manor

 The son and heir of Ranulf seems to be Nigel.

 In 1265 an inquisition was held in Sussex, as after the disturbances the earl of Warenne had seised lands of Nigel de Brok and of Hawisia de Nevill in Bevenden (Bevendean) and Albourne.
 Hawisia was daughter of Robert de Savage of Broadwater, who also held the manor of Goring in 1248.
 In 1268 Hawise levied a fine to free the claim of murage inclding Garinglee (Cartwright V. 2, p.
 300).
 The rent of Nigel amounted to 33 s 3d yearly and the demesne with pasturage was worth 20s a year.
 The result was that neither Nigel nor Hawisia had acted in the wars against the King.
 In 1274-5 Nigel had the right of wreck of sea confirmed due to ancient tenure (Rebels of Sussex, SAC). - Nigel succeeded to Angmering c.
 1265, but as his lands in Albourne and Bevendean had been seized after the Battle of Evesham, he had letters of protection to come to the King's court.
 In 1278 he was restrained for knighthood (Parl.
 Writs).
 In that year Sir Nigel Brook was in possession of land in Lancing, Flexington (Fletching), Albourne and Percing in Sussex (Knights of E1, V. 1, p.
-150) - In 1279 he claimed again wreck of sea in his manor of Lancing but was told that the right belonged to William de Braose, his overlord.
+150).
+Between 1265-88 Nigel was lord of the anor of Lancing, held by his widow Christina in 1289. - In 1279 he had claimed again wreck of sea in his manor of Lancing but was told that the right belonged to William de Braose, his overlord.
 1284 he held half a fee in East Angmering of the honour of Arundel (all Farrer, Honours and kts fees). - In 1285 Nigel sued Roger Malmeins and Roger de la Hyde for land in Buncton, Nuthurst, West Grensted, Wiston and Ashhurst.
 The sentence was given in his favour (Cartwright V. 2, p.
 262).

 According Sussex Subsidies it seems that this Nigel had the sons Thurstan, Richard and Ralph